How to Apply?

 1. Check if you meet the eligibility criterion provided in the ACIAR Scholarship Application form

-2. Identify a research project from the list provided that you wish to pursue
+2. Identify a research project from the compendium that you wish to pursue

-4. Work in consultation with your USP Supervisor and ACIAR Co-Supervisor to ensure that you develop a sound Research proposal using the Research Intent Template- 2024 (at the bottom of the page)
+4. Work in consultation with your USP Supervisor and Co-Supervisor to ensure that you develop a sound Research proposal using the Research Intent Template- 2025 (at the bottom of the page)

 5. Complete the application form and attach the required documents together with your application.
 All documents need to be scanned as a pdf and sent as one single attachment via email.